J8ke-gang/Calculator/README.md

 # Calculator
+making a basic calculator
-making a functional calculator. using function and not eval
+using a manual function and not eval for safty